ECPGPP/framer/problem-reporting-flavored-template-explained.md

 ---

-*I think that the deadkey + h, j, k or l must involve the outputting of a 6 somehow, maybe even a shift and 6, and so the regular shortcut command is beiing produced and displaces the window in wk6*
+*I think that the deadkey + h, j, k or l must involve the outputting of a 6 somehow, maybe even a shift and 6, and so the regular shortcut command is being produced and displaces the window in wk6*